 Creating sustainable habits is doable, it just takes a bit more understanding and strategic planning than simply saying; “I’m going to do it this time.”
 To help you get started, enter your name and email in the box below and grab a FREE copy of 5 Steps for Creating Sustainable Habits.

 As you look at where you are now and where you want to go, just know that it’s possible.
 If I can do it, you can too.
-If you want my support, post on my Facebook page, send me a message, email email@example.com, or schedule an appointment for a FREE Discovery Session to determine if group or individual coaching is right for you.
+If you want my support, post on my Facebook page, send me a message, or email email@example.com.
 Just know that it’s possible to feel better and be a more confident, functional you and you don’t have to do it alone.

 Do you have a secret tips for creating sustainable habits?
 Share your experience and insights in the comments below and help others reach their goals.